 Relevant Considerations Comments Satisfied?
-Appropriateness of Habitat Contains extensive tracts of primarily coniferous forest blocks which contain significant prey densities.
-Whilst human population density is high when compared to the other potential sites, this should not impede success of the Project, so long as management activities are implemented effectively.
-Yes Meeting abiotic and biotic needs of lynx Contains deer densities of 56.3 deer per square kilometre and terrain that is representative of many mainland European areas where lynx thrive.
+Appropriateness of Habitat Contains extensive tracts of primarily coniferous forest blocks which are situated in areas of relatively low population density, whilst containing significant prey densities.
+Yes Meeting Abiotic and Biotic Needs of Lynx Contains deer densities of 12.2 deer per square kilometre and terrain that is representative of many mainland European areas where lynx thrive.
 All abiotic and biotic needs are met in this area.
-Yes Size of Area Immediate area of 190 square kilometres available for the lynx to inhabit.
-Yes Connectivity Low levels of connectivity in all directions - a lynx population is likely to be isolated until appropriate solutions to connectivity are identified and implemented.
-Yes Isolation from Sub-optimal Habitat Significantly higher human population density than the other potential sites at 192 people per square kilometre, although low compared to the average density across England (413 people per square kilometre).
-Some major road networks [and presence of sheep farming activity in the area].
-Immediate area of 190 square kilometres provides sufficient isolation.
-Yes Minimising Stress Suitable habitat and relatively low human population density for England (although high relative to the other potential sites).
+Yes Size of Area Immediate area of 769 square kilometres available for the lynx to inhabit with other suitable habitat in all directions.
+Relatively close proximity to the Cairngorms National Park.
+Yes Connectivity High levels of connectivity to the north, east, south and west, as evidenced by the modelling carried out by Hetherington et al (2008).
+Yes Isolation from Sub-optimal Habitat Low human population density of 40 people per square kilometre but contains some major road networks and presence of sheep farming activity.
+Yes Minimising Stress Suitable habitat and relatively low human population density.
 Construction of suitable release facilities will not be a problem in the area.
 Yes Speed at Which Released lynx Could Exploit Area Instantly exploitable as contains suitable habitat and prey densities.
-Yes Suitability for Media and Public Awareness Easy access from Norwich, Peterborough and Cambridge as well as relatively easy access from all areas of the east, south east and midlands, providing accessibility to media outlets.
-Existing tourist attractions in the area will facilitate public awareness.
+Yes Suitability for Media and Public Awareness Easy access from Inverness providing accessibility to media outlets.
+The close proximity of the Cairngorm National Park provides the potential for media synergy with conservation and rewilding projects in the area.
 Yes

-Table 2 Thetford release site information
+Table 2 Aberdeenshire release site information